Kevin Lin

 Active View Planning for Radiance Fields

-Kevin Lin, Brent Yi,
+Kevin Lin, Brent Yi

 We motivate, discuss, and present a study on the problem of view planning for radiance fields.
 We introduce a benchmark, active-3d-gym, for evaluating view planning algorithms for radiance field reconstructions and propose a simple solution to the view planning problem based on radiance field ensembles.